 - Airflow restriction

 Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly transfer heat, and in essence 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C transformed into an old-school icebox.

-- Confirm that there is nothing restricting the airflow to the system.
+- Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and ensure that they are not impeded by furniture or drapes.

 - Call Winnipeg Supply Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become an expensive repair.
+This can become a costly repair.
 When your air conditioner freezes over it can lead to a totaled compressor.
-Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
-In fact, many people are forced to choose between installing a new system and repairing the damaged one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
-Your technician will quickly analyze the problem and how to avoid the issue from happening again.
+Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
+In fact, many people are forced to decide between installing a new system and repairing the damaged one.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive job.
+Your technician will quickly analyze the problem and how to avoid the issue from occurring in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.